deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 .. note::

-    More information is available in the respective tutorial.
+    More information is available in the respective `tutorial <../tutorials/tutorials.stats.1_extractor_functions.html>`_.
-    TODO: insert link

 Iterative Improvement
 ~~~~~~~~~~~~~~~~~~~~~